dosanity/election-analysis/README.md

         # Add to the total vote count
         total_votes = total_votes + 1
 ```
-Python Output:
+> Python Output:
 ```
 -------------------------
 Total Votes: 369,711
 -------------------------
 ```
-+ The candidates were:
-  + Charles Casper Stockham
-  + Diana DeGette
-  + Raymon Anthony Doane
-+ The candidate results were:
-  + Charles Casper Stockham received 23.0% of the votes and 85,213 number of votes.
-  + Diana DeGette received 73.8% of the votes and 272,892 number of votes.
-  + Raymon Anthony Doane received 3.1% of the votes and 11,606 number of votes.
+**Calculate the total number of votes each candidate received and the percentage of votes each candidate won.**
 ```
     # Write a for loop to get the candidate name from dictionary.
     for candidate_name in candidate_votes: